thejspr/thejspr.com/_posts/2014-10-25-accelerated-learning.md

 ## Conclusion

-Whilst learning is important, and filling in the gaps with audiobooks and podcasts , it is equally important to switch off and be present and mindful.
+Whilst learning by filling in the gaps with audiobooks and podcasts is useful, it is likewise beneficial to switch off and be present and mindful.
 If you have other methods of accelerated learning I'd love to hear about it so please leave a comment or get in touch.